Etpison Museum

 The Etpison Museum is a museum in Koror City, in Koror, Palau.
-It documents history of the country and some of the artifacts.
+The museum opened in August 1999, in a building designed and built by Shallum and Mandy Etpison.
+It documents the history and culture of the country of Palau.

 History

-The land for the construction of the museum was donated by former President Ngiratkel Etpison.
-The museum was opened in August 1999.
+The land for the museum building was donated by former President Ngiratkel Etpison.
+The museum was opened in August 1999 and was built by his children Shallum and Mandy Etpison.
+Mandy Etpison is the director and curator of the museum.
 In 2014, it underwent renovation and more displays were added.

 Architecture

 The 3-story building museum was designed by Shallum and Mandy Etpison.
 The total floor of the museum spans over an area of 279 m2.
 The museum features a gift shop.